Cookee

 People say I remind them of cookies and cream when I give them sweet kisses on the nose or bump up and snuggle with them when they're feeling down.

-I am a Dachshund-Basset mix and medium sized about 30# full grown.
+I am a Corgi Dachshund mix (we think) and medium sized about 30# full grown.

 Sitting on people's couches or laps is my favorite pastime as I get to snuggle close to the people I love, which is practically everyone!
 I LOVE OTHER DOGS TOO!!
 I definitely want a home with other dogs 😊